MrMadium/MrMadium/README.md

 - 🌱 I’m currently learning Data Analytics.
 As of writing this, I have worked on my skills in Python, JavaScript, SQL, d3.js, Tableau, PowerBI, Mathematics, Statistics, C (not my strong suit), R, .ASP, CSS and HTML.

+Please don't ask me to center anything in Bootstrap.
+There are some things that man is not meant to know.

 - 👀 I’m interested in Business, Finance, Marketing, quantifying human behaviour and insights that make a difference.

-- 💞️ I’m not looking to collaborate on anything at the moment - I can't see my bringing too much in terms of skill sets to anything at the moment.
-But I'll get there!

 - 📫 How to reach me - @MrMadium on your socials.